Curriculum and Instruction - Onsite

 Our Masters of Education in Curriculum and Instruction will prepare you to generate, use, and critically examine research in learning and teaching in order to enhance educational practices for learners in formal and informal educational settings across all ages.
 It is designed for in service educators and is appropriate for any professional interested in planning, developing, implementing and evaluating instructional programs in school or non-school settings.

-The program offers three concentrations: Teaching and Learning School Subjects, Middle Childhood Education (for applicants seeking licensure in grades 4-9), and Secondary Education (for applicants seeking licensure in grades 7-12).
+The program offers two concentrations: Middle Childhood Education (for applicants seeking licensure in grades 4-9), and Secondary Education (for applicants seeking licensure in grades 7-12).

 The School of Education at the University of Cincinnati is consistently ranked as a top institution in the field of Education.
 Most recently, US News and World Report placed ourprogram as the 25th Best Online Master's Education Program in Curriculum and Instruction (US News, 2020).